 Recipes Using Mayo:

 Not every product from these brands is gluten-free, but they have gluten-free mayonnaise options.
-Carefully look at the packaging first before purchasing.
+Carefully examine the packaging before purchasing.

 Leave a Reply